 Hope for the Best, Prepare for the Worst

 Options like poking a hole in the bottle and submerging the bottle may be enough to fix your problem.
 But depending on what caused the issue, you may be unable to save your glue.
 If the Gorilla Glue has hardened because it has lost its moisture, you are completely out of luck.
 No amount of poking or heating will bring that moisture back.

 The bad news is that when this happens, you have no choice but to throw out your old bottle.
 The good news is that our prevention tips below can help you keep this from happening again.

 An Ounce of Prevention

 After you throw away your first bottle of hardened glue, you’ll want to know how to prevent this from happening again.
-And we’ve got two tips that can prevent hardening, preserve puntured bottles, and generally extend the lifetime of your Gorilla Glue.
+And we have two tips that can prevent hardening, preserve punctured bottles, and generally extend the lifetime of your Gorilla Glue.

 To take things to the next level, store the zippered glue container in your freezer.
 The colder air inside has less moisture.
 And with less moisture around the sealed bag, your glue is safer than ever before.

-Keep in mind that it’s easier to prevent this problem than solve it, though.
-By keeping your glue in a zippered bag inside the refrigerator, you won’t have to worry about hardened glue next time you reach for the bottle.
+Keep in mind that it’s easier to prevent this problem than solve it.
+By keeping your glue in a zippered bag inside the refrigerator, you won’t have to worry about hardened glue the next time you reach for the bottle.

 - How to Easily Get Gorilla Glue Off Your Skin

 - How To Remove Spray Paint From Your Skin (6 Quick Steps)